What Is Semantic Accuracy?

 Minimal Python:

 - Using cosine similarity alone.
-High similarity can co-occur with semantic contradiction — pair with NLI.
+High similarity can co-occur with semantic contradiction. pair with

 - Comparing semantic accuracy across embedding models.
 Different embedding spaces produce different similarity distributions; results are not portable.

 - Treating semantic accuracy as ground truth.
-It’s a strong signal; it’s not a judge model.
-Spot-check with humans.
+It is a strong signal; it is not a judge model.
+Spot-check with humans on a frozen calibration set.

 - No reference-free fallback.
-When the reference is missing, semantic accuracy is undefined — fall back to a reference-free metric like
+When the reference is missing, semantic accuracy is undefined. fall back to

 Frequently Asked Questions